jalyzwa/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Deploy the Changes](images/09120-DeployChanges.png)

 1. Now the that device is publishing messages to the IoT Hub, we want to verify that by reading the messages back.

+    In order to monitor device messages, we will use a node.js command line interface for working with your Azure IoT Hubs called "**<a target="_blank" href="https://www.npmjs.com/package/iothub-explorer">iothub-explorer</a>**"

+    This task requires that you have Node.js 4.x or later installed.
+If you don't have it installed already, you can install it from **<a target="_blank" href="https://nodejs.org/en/">nodejs.org</a>**.
+Make sure that Node is added to the path so you can access it from anywhere on the command line.

+    1. Open a command prompt, or terminal window, **on your development PC** (not on the NUC) and install the "iothub-explorer" npm package globally as follows:

+        > **Note**: **MAKE SURE TO USE THE -g OPTION TO INSTALL THE PACKAGE GLOBALLY**

+        ```text
+        npm install -g iothub-explorer
+        ```

+        > **Note**: **IF YOU'RE ON A MAC OR LINUX PC, YOU NEED TO USE 'SUDO' TO GAIN ADMIN PRIVILEGES FOR THE COMMAND ABOVE**

+    1. Now that we have iothub-explorer installed, we can use it to interact with our Azure IoT Hub.
+At your command window or terminal prompt, enter:

+        ```text
+        iothub-explorer
+        ```
+        It will display its usage details:

+        ```text
+        Usage: iothub-explorer [options] <command> [command-options] [command-args]

+        Commands:

+            login                                                                          start a session on your IoT hub
+            logout                                                                         terminate the current session on your IoT hub
+            list                                                                           list the device identities currently in your IoT hub device registry
+            create <device-id|device-json>                                                 create a device identity in your IoT hub device registry
+            delete <device-id>                                                             delete a device identity from your IoT hub device registry
+            get <device-id>                                                                get a device identity from your IoT hub device registry
+            import-devices                                                                 import device identities in bulk: local file -> Azure blob storage -> IoT hub
+            export-devices                                                                 export device identities in bulk: IoT hub -> Azure blob storage -> local file
+            send <device-id> <message>                                                     send a message to the device (cloud-to-device/C2D)
+            monitor-feedback                                                               monitor feedback sent by devices to acknowledge cloud-to-device (C2D) messages
+            monitor-events [device-id]                                                     listen to events coming from devices (or one in particular)
+            monitor-uploads                                                                monitor the file upload notifications endpoint
+            monitor-ops                                                                    listen to the operations monitoring endpoint of your IoT hub instance
+            sas-token <device-id>                                                          generate a SAS Token for the given device
+            simulate-device <device-id>                                                    simulate a device with the specified id
+            get-twin <device-id>                                                           get the twin of a device
+            update-twin <device-id> <twin-json>                                            update the twin of a device and return it.
+            query-twin <sql-query>                                                         Gets the twin of a device
+            query-job [job-type] [job-status]                                              Gets the twin of a device
+            device-method <device-id> <method-name> [method-payload] [timeout-in-seconds]  Gets the twin of a device
+            help [cmd]                                                                     display help for [cmd]

+        Options:

+            -h, --help     output usage information
+            -V, --version  output the version number
+        ```

-From the command prompt or terminal window ***on your system***, run the following command to monitor the messages being sent into your Azure IoT Hub the Node-RED flow running on the NUC:
+1. From the command prompt or terminal window ***on your system***, run the following command to monitor the messages being sent into your Azure IoT Hub the Node-RED flow running on the NUC:

     - You will need to copy the '**IoT Hub "iothubowner" SAS Policy Primary Connection String**' from the "**[myresources.txt](./myresources.txt)**" file.